 Chilliwack residents benefit from an affordable housing market that is close to Metro Vancouver.
 The combination of housing prices and a wide range of housing options make Chilliwack an ideal location to own a home.

 Find the home that fits your budget and your family’s needs.
-Whether you prefer a home with a beautiful view, property to roam, proximity to community amenities, or condo living in an urban setting, the Chilliwack housing market can get you a lot more for a lot less and has something to offer for everyone.
+Whether you prefer a home with a beautiful view, property to roam, proximity to community amenities, or condo living in an urban setting, the Chilliwack housing market can get you more for less and has something to offer for everyone.

 Chilliwack is made up of several diverse neighbourhoods and communities.
 From rural country farming communities to historical and walkable downtown Chilliwack, to the eastern hillsides with stunning views of the valley, to picturesque neighbourhoods situated moments away from parks, rivers and lakes.
 Whatever your preference, Chilliwack has a neighbourhood you can call home.